vineethappala1212-stack/Portfolio/projects/cvs-health-risk-analytics/readme.md

 ---

-**How I used this**: Powered Tableau tiles (Denial Rate %, First-Pass %, Billed vs Paid) and a reason waterfall with provider drill-downs and month selector.
+**How I used this:** Powered Tableau tiles (Denial Rate %, First-Pass %, Billed vs Paid) and a reason waterfall with provider drill-downs and month selector.

 ---